build-on-aws/content/tutorials/automating-multiple-environments-with-terraform/index.md

 wget https://raw.githubusercontent.com/build-on-aws/manage-multiple-environments-with-terraform/main/env_accounts_users_read_only_iam_role.tf
 ```

-The contents of each file are:
+The contents of each file that we downloaded should be the following:

 * env_accounts_main_branch_iam_role.tf
     ```bash